fortrabbit/docs/11.concepts/directories.md

 ## tmp

 Temporary folder; limited to 2GB of storage.
 Files older than 15 days will be automatically purged.
 Typical use cases are the default PHP session file folder or a temp destination for file uploads via PHP (before `move_uploaded_file()` is called).

+## home

+Like your `~` on your local machine.
+Contains bash history, private SSH keys.

 ## Other folders